-By Frank Ball Jr. with photos by the SJ crew (excerpt from Bikernet)
+By Frank Ball Jr. Photos by the Jacobs Gallery.

-I felt honored and grateful to be a part of Scott’s first artist retreat in the history of his career.
-I cruised around Scott’s studio for a bit checking out the incredible layout and what seemed to be a never-ending supply of incredible paintings on display wall-to-wall.
+I felt honored and grateful to be a part of Scott’s first Artist Retreat in the history of his career.
+I cruised around Scott’s gallery for a bit checking out the incredible layout and what seemed to be a never-ending supply of incredible paintings on display.

-After an introduction by the man himself explaining the paint volumes and brushes he would use during the retreat, the class went to work on a particular piece, which included a wine bottle with a glass and cork/cork screw on top of a wood grain table captured from a top angle looking down.
+After an introduction by the man himself, he began explaining the paint volumes and brushes we’d use during the Retreat.
+The subject the class would work on is a wine bottle with a glass and cork/cork screw on top of a wine barrel.